Kong/docs.konghq.com/app/_src/deck/guides/apiops.md

 * Configuration transformation
 * Gateway state management

-This document will provide a guide on using the configuration generation and transformation commands to build an API automation delivery pipeline.
+This guide walks you through using the configuration generation and transformation commands to build an API automation delivery pipeline.

-## Configuration Generation
+## Configuration generation

-[OpenAPI](https://swagger.io/specification/) is the de facto standard for defining API behavior.
-OpenAPI Specifications (OAS) are very useful for many API development related tasks including generating documentation and API client code.
+[OpenAPI](https://swagger.io/specification/) is the most commonly used standard for defining API behavior.
+OpenAPI Specifications (OAS) are useful for many API development related tasks including generating documentation and API client code.
 With decK, you can also generate {{site.base_gateway}}
 configuration from OAS files.